jessijzhao/microbe/README.md

 - [config.json](config.json) contains an example JSON config to run benchmarks with

-- [layers.py](layers.py) implements the generation of each layer and its input as well as the forward/backward pass for each layer
+- [layers.py](layers.py) implements each layer, its input, and the forward/backward pass for each layer

-- [benchmarks.py](benchmarks.py) provides benchmarks using Python's timeit, CUDA, and PyTorch's timer respectively (default: PyTorch's benchmarking itmer)

-- [results/analysis.ipynb](results/analysis.ipynb) analyzes and plots the benchmark results
+- [results](results) contains notebooks for analyzing and plotting the benchmarking results

 ## Benchmarks